Regularization

 0.40

-Pin the polynomial degree at the deliberately-too-large and sweep :
+Fix the polynomial degree at the deliberately large value and vary :

 5. Lasso: sparsity from bonus